Post Covid-19 Life

 - encouraging urban renewal and very large housing projects; sponsoring the development of digital clusters to digitize government services;

 - easing investment conditions to take advantage of global supply chains; capturing near-shore production opportunities;

 - promoting large agribusiness developments, and stimulating exporting—could promote those goals.
-It is time to spend—
+It is time to spend—but wisely.

 The COVID-19 pandemic is a global tragedy.
 But that shouldn’t—and needn’t—prevent us from finding innovative ways to accelerate progress.
 It would not be the first disaster to do so.